Real Tree Care

 MYTH #1: Real Christmas trees are cut down from forests.

 Busted: Seriously, do people still believe this?
 To be completely accurate, in a few locations around North America, the U.S. Forest Service sells permits for people to harvest wild trees.
 They do this in places to create fire breaks.
 But it’s a very tiny percentage of all trees used.
-Most trees come from a farm where someone plants them.
-And each year, tree farmers plant one to three seedlings for each tree harvested.
+99% of real Christmas trees are farm grown like any other crop.
+And each year, tree farmers plant one to three seedlings for each tree harvested to sustain consumer needs for real Christmas trees.

 MYTH #2: You save a tree by using a fake tree.